|

 DOOP Secretary

-I re-watch when they finally arrive on commercial television and will also eventually buy the DVDs, so it's no big thing.
-I think a large percentage of downloaders actually do this, because they/we tend to only download things they/we really like and wish to enjoy again.
 The main reason it happens is on account of the flawed channels of international distribution.
 If these production companies wish to curtail downloading then they need to improve the availability of their product.
 It's gotten better in the last decade, but it's still not perfect, especially when fandoms are so international in nature and people want to watch things at the same time as their friends overseas so that they might share their opinions.

 Duece-c